Avatar

 I am a PhD student in Computer Science at Rensselaer Polytechnic Institute advised by Professor Jianxi Gao.
 I earned my B.S. in Computer Science and Mathematics from the University of Toronto, where I had the privilege of being mentored by Professor Ishtiaque Ahmed.

-Publications
+Publications and pre-prints

 • EMO: Epigraph Based Multilevel Optimization For Enhancing Chain Of Thought Reasoning Capabilities